HSAnet/reverse-traceroute/README.md

 are processed by the kernel, it is attached to a traffic control ingress hook.

-As the application makes use of recent eBPF features such as timers, at least a linux kernel version of `5.15.0` is required.
+As the application makes use of recent eBPF features such as timers, at least a recent linux kernel version of `5.15.0` is required.
+We successfully tested the server on an x86-64 machine running Ubuntu 22.04 and a `5.15.0-52` kernel.

 You can specify both the size of the session buffer and the timeout value, after which unanswered sessions are dropped.